 These days, many people keep track of appointments with their phone calendar.
 That is helpful.
 However, if your alarm is going to go off only 30 minutes before you have to be there, you might still forget.

 These are listed as helpful ideas for things you might need to do every day.
-Some of these may not apply to you, so you can skip them — or do you own version of them.
-These are helpful ideas of things you might do every day so you do not have to write them down as one of your to dos.
+Some of these may not apply to you, so you can skip them — or do your own version of them.
+These are helpful ideas of things you might do every day, so you do not have to write them down as one of your to-dos.